icza/minquery/README.md

 Note: Only MongoDB 3.2 and newer versions support the feature used by this package.

+Note #2: minquery v1.0.0 uses the `gopkg.in/mgo.v2` mgo driver which has gone unmaintained for a long time now. minquery v2.0.0 uses the new, community supported fork `github.com/globalsign/mgo`.
+It is highly recommended to switch over to `globalsign/mgo`.
+If you can't or don't want to, you may continue to use the v1.0.0 release with `gopkg.in/mgo.v2`.

 ## Introduction

 Let's say we have a `users` collection in MongoDB modeled with this Go `struct`: